jglenn9k/puppet-pbis/README.md

 Joins a node to an Active Directory domain using PowerBroker Identity Services Open Edition (PBIS).

+This is an active fork of https://github.com/ctf/puppet-pbis which is pretty good but needs some love.
+Last update was over a year ago so I am trying to take over.
+I personally use this.

 ## Usage

     node 'workstation' {